-240ht Theatre History and Dramatic Literature I: Ancient World (3)
+THEA 240ht Theatre History and Dramatic Literature I: Ancient World (3)

 Surveys the theatre history and dramatic literature of the ancient world, with particular emphasis on the development of theatre and performance in Egypt, Greece and Rome, also taking into account developments outside of western tradition.
-Playwrights could include Aristophanes, Sophocles, Terence, Aeschylus, Euripides etc. Promotes critical and analytical thinking and considers the place of performance in the historical political, social and aesthetic development of the world cultures.
+Promotes critical and analytical thinking and considers the place of performance in the historical political, social and aesthetic development of the world cultures.
 Offered alternate years.

-241ht Theatre History and Dramatic Literature II: Medieval and Renaissance (3)
+THEA 241ht Theatre History and Dramatic Literature II: Medieval and Renaissance (3)

 Surveys the theatre history and dramatic literature from the fall of Rome to the end of the Renaissance (1650s).
 Emphasis will be placed on European developments but will also include concurrent performance phenomena in China, Japan and India as well as other non-Western performance traditions and literatures.
-Playwrights could include Shakespeare and contemporaries, The Wakefield playwright, Zeami, Ma Chih-Yuan, John Heywood, Honorius of Autun, Aquileria, etc. Promotes critical and analytical thinking and considers the place of performance in the historical political, social and aesthetic development of the world cultures.
+Promotes critical and analytical thinking and considers the place of performance in the historical political, social and aesthetic development of the world cultures.
 Offered alternate years.

-242ht Theatre History and Dramatic Literature III: Enlightenment and Romantic (3)
+THEA 242ht Theatre History and Dramatic Literature III: Enlightenment and Romantic (3)

 Surveys the theatre history and dramatic literature of the Early Modern period (1650-1850), with particular emphasis on the development of and influence of neo-classicism and romanticism on western performance history and literatures.
 The concurrent development of non-western performance traditions and literatures will also be examined.
-Playwrights could include Goethe, Schiller, Gozzi, Goldoni, Moliere, Congreve, Behn, Centlivre, Hugo, Namiki Gohei, Goldsmith, Gay, etc. Promotes critical and analytical thinking and considers the place of performance in the historical political, social and aesthetic development of the world cultures.
+Promotes critical and analytical thinking and considers the place of performance in the historical political, social and aesthetic development of the world cultures.
 Offered alternate years.

-243ht Theatre History and Dramatic Literature IV: Modern and Contemporary (3)
+THEA 243ht Theatre History and Dramatic Literature IV: Modern and Contemporary (3)

 Surveys the theatre history and dramatic literature of the modern era (1850 to present day) with a particular emphasis on Realism and Naturalism, Modernism and post-modernism up to the present day.
 This course will examine modern performance around the world.
-Playwrights could include Pirandello, Ibsen, Chekhov, O'Neill, Miller, Kushner, Lori, Hwang, Solyinka, Fornes, Williams, Wilson, Baraka, Fugardm Beckett, Glaspell, Dragun, Mtwa, etc. Promotes critical and analytical thinking and considers the place of performance in the historical political, social and aesthetic development of the world cultures.
+Promotes critical and analytical thinking and considers the place of performance in the historical political, social and aesthetic development of the world cultures.
 Offered alternate years.

-248a Costume Design and Construction (3)
+THEA 248a Costume Design and Construction (3)

 Studies the art and craft of costume design.
-Includes research, design and methods of costume construction for particular productions.
+Includes research, design and methods of costume construction.
 No prior knowledge of sewing necessary.

-258PI Directing I (4)
+THEA 258PI Directing I (4)